Healthdirect Free Australian health advice you can count on.

 What are the causes of chest pain?

-• angina — pain caused by poor blood flow to the heart muscle, which usually occurs when the heart needs to work harder than usual.
-This might be due to exercise, anxiety or emotion, cold weather, or following a large meal.
-The pain is usually short lived and eases with rest.
+• Angina — pain caused by poor blood flow to the heart muscle.
+It usually occurs when the heart needs to work harder than usual.
+This might be due to exercise, anxiety or emotion, cold weather or following a large meal.
+The pain usually eases with rest.

-• heart attack — when the blood flow to a part of the heart muscle is blocked.
-Chest pain caused by a heart attack usually does not go away with rest, and urgent medical attention is necessary.
+• Heart attack — when the blood flow to part of your heart muscle is blocked.
+Chest pain caused by a heart attack usually does not go away with rest.
+Urgent medical attention is needed.

-• a pulmonary embolism — a blockage in the blood vessel that carries blood from the heart to the lungs.
+• Pulmonary embolism — a blood clot in your lungs.
 You may have sharp, stabbing chest pain that is worse when you breathe in.

 Resources and support

-Visit the Heart Foundation website for more information about heart attack symptoms.
+Visit the Heart Foundation for more information about heart attacks.

 Other languages